corona-warn-app/cwa-website/blog/2021-11-15-cwa-recalled-certificates/index.md

 <br></br>

-**Important:** The certificates are only checked on the users own smartphones.
+**Important:** The certificates are only checked on the users' own smartphones.
 A recalled certificate will show as invalid when checked with the CovPassCheck app though.

 This affects all users who have received a certificate from a pharmacy in question, even if their certificate is valid and genuine.
-These users can get a new digital certificate at pharmacy for free.
-In order to get one, they should bring their yellow vaccination booklet an ID.
+These users can get a new digital certificate at a pharmacy for free.
+In order to get one, they should bring their yellow vaccination booklet and ID.

 The Corona-Warn-App informs users as usual with a push notification.
 The red dot directs users to the certificate under which they find further information.